 - offer you this free specialist guide FREE download - eBay and Online Traders - How To Pay Less Tax

-CHALLENGES FACED BY ONLINE TRADERS IN PARTICULAR
+CHALLENGES FACED BY ONLINE RETAILERS

-HM Revenue & Customs are consistently interested in Online and eBay traders and regularly launch high profile ‘campaigns’ to identify those not paying the right amount of tax.
+HM Revenue & Customs are consistently interested in Amazon and eBay traders and regularly launch high profile ‘campaigns’ to identify those not paying the right amount of tax.
 Since 2014 HMRC have had the power to download account information and force sellers to pay disputed tax.

 Here are just a few relevant news articles:

 We are aware that many traders receive ‘enquiry’ letters from the ‘shadow economy’ team run jointly by the tax and VAT departments of HM Revenue & Customs.
 But in our experience there was very little guidance available on how to deal with these issues – and what was available was often inaccurate or incomplete.
 Major booksellers have shelves with an amazing selection of books on eBay trading.
 But, having reviewed all of these we found one half page (in just one book) dealing with records keeping and tax.
 There was no mention of VAT registration, at all!
-Therefore we aim here to provide an authoritative selection of guidance to eBay and other Online Traders below.
+Therefore we aim here to provide an authoritative selection of guidance to eBay, Amazon and other Online Traders below.

 HOW DO WE CALCULATE YOUR TAX LIABILITY (AND HOW CAN WE MINIMISE IT?)